hanweifan123456/lyrics_player-for-minecraft/README.md

 Click on the LRC file in the list to click Load below to load it

-After loading, you can click Play, or exit the interface and press ↑ to play After playing, the lyrics will appear in the comment bar
+After loading, you can click Play, or exit the interface and press _↑_ to play After playing, the lyrics will appear in the comment bar

 In the module interface, press Stop or press _↑_ again to stop

-###I have almost no Java programming skills, so this project was generated using Deepseek.
+I have almost no Java programming skills, so this project was generated using Deepseek.
 The code robustness is not strong, please forgive

+Welcome anyone to submit issues
 ---

 ### 中文